albertomh/djereo/docs/src/featurelist.md

 ### Custom GitHub actions

-Three re-usable custom actions are available:
+Four re-usable custom actions are available:

 - `pre-commit`: runs all pre-commit hooks except `no-commit-to-branch` as this would make merge pipelines fail.
 In workflows (see below) all jobs depend on this action